entrylvl/traducoes-de-artigos/javascript/como-javascript-funciona.md

 Um exemplo popular de uma engine do JavaScript é a V8 do Google.
 A V8 é usada dentro do Chrome e do Node.js.
 Aqui está uma visão bem simplificada de como ela se parece:

-A popular example of a JavaScript Engine is Google’s V8 engine.
-The V8 engine is used inside Chrome and Node.js for example.
-Here is a very simplified view of what it looks like:

 ![](https://cdn-images-1.medium.com/max/1600/1*OnH_DlbNAPvB9KLxUCyMsA.png)

 A Engine consiste em 2 componentes principais: